The Democracy Rebellion:

 Videos of People Power in Action

-We call it THE DEMOCRACY REBELLION – the missing story of American politics, a story for which average Americans are clamoring.
+It’s what we call THE DEMOCRACY REBELLION.
+It’s the missing story of American politics.
 Not Washington, but grassroots America.
 Not stale gridlock, but fresh reforms.
 Not partisan combat, but hands across party lines.
 Not negative ads and mega-donors, but positive change and citizen activists pressing for gerrymandering reform and voting rights for former felons, exposing dark money, and winning surprising victories to make our elections fairer, more transparent, and more inclusive.

 Segment #1 – Grassroots vs ‘Citizens United’